Homer's Odyssey (The Simpsons): Reception

 In its original broadcast, "Homer's Odyssey" finished twenty-eight in ratings for the week of January 15–21, 1990, with a Nielsen rating of 14.9, equivalent to approximately 13.7 million viewing households.
 It was the highest-rated show on the Fox network that week, beating Married... with Children.

 Since airing, the episode has received mixed reviews from television critics.
 Gary Russell and Gareth Roberts, authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, said that "the story rather fizzles out at the end, but there are many good moments, especially in the power plant".

 Colin Jacobson at DVD Movie Guide said in a review that the episode is "possibly the best of the [first six] shows" and that it "suffers a little from an odd tone, as the characters hadn't become settled.
 Still, it seems surprisingly clever and witty."

 In September 2001, in a DVD review of the first season, David B. Grelck rated the episode 1 1/2 (of 5) and called it "the first season at its worst", continuing that it was "notable for introducing Mr. Burns and (a strangely African-American) Smithers, but otherwise boring and preachy".

 Home media

 The episode was released first on home video in the United Kingdom, as part of a VHS release titled The Simpsons Collection, in which it was paired with the sixth episode of the season, "Moaning Lisa".
 In the United Kingdom, it was once re-released as part of a VHS boxed set of the complete first season, released in November 1999.

 In the United States, the episode would finally see the home video release as a part of The Simpsons Season One DVD set, which was released on September 25, 2001.
 Groening, Archer, Kogen, and Wolodarsky participated in the DVD's audio commentary.
-A digital edition of the series' first season was published December 20, 2010, in the United States containing the episode, through Amazon Video and iTunes.
+A digital edition of the series' first season was published on December 20, 2010, in the United States containing the episode, through Amazon Video and iTunes.